bitfwdcommunity/Blockathon/README.md

 The only way to grow in life is by XXX.

 Blockathons typically last between a day to a week in length, depending on the event.
 The ideas that people work on can either be pre-planned or formed on the day of the event.
 Depending on the Blockathon, there may be a specific focus which can include the programming language used, the operating system, an application, an API, the subject and the demographic group of the programmers.
 In other cases, there is no restriction on the type of software being created.
-Today, this term is not related to "hacking", it is just a programming marathon.[[1](https://github.com/kinlane/hack-weekends-guide#1-wikipedia---httpenwikipediaorgwikihackathon)]
+Today, this term is not related to "hacking", it is just a programming marathon.

-## Why Blockchain?
-Talk about Blockchain + community...

 # Hackathon Planning

 ## Before the Event
 Amazing, you are thinking of hosting your own Blockathon!✌️

 Before you planning your event, there are a few key considerations that need to be made.